tunnelhead/http-event-relay/README.md

 This endpoint checks for new messages in the tunnel in a non-blocking manner.
 The request will be complete immediately.

+Pending mode can be enabled by adding `pending` url parameter: `GET /t/<tunnel-id>?pending`.
+In pending mode, message has to be acknowledged (deleted) manually using acknowledgement endpoint.

 __Success responses:__

 - 204 with empty body if no new messages were found.